KolatimiDave/Face-Detection-with-Intel-OPENVINO/README.md

 ```/opt/intel/openvino/deployment_tools/intel_models/face-detection-adas-0001```

 <h3> Downloading Pretrained Model </h3>
-Go to the **model downloader** directory present inside Intel® Distribution of OpenVINO™ toolkit:
+Go to the <b>model downloader</b> directory present inside Intel® Distribution of OpenVINO™ toolkit:
 Depending on your operating sysytem, the file path may be different.

   ```